25th ID Soldier Receives Soldier’s Medal for Saving Woman’s Life

 |0

-This work, 25th ID Soldier Receives Soldier’s Medal for Saving Woman’s Life [Image 3 of 3], by SGT Richard Mohr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 25th ID Soldier Receives Soldier’s Medal for Saving Woman’s Life, by SGT Alvin Conley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT